MasynNay/Reactive-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-# Mock-Up
-The following animation shows the web application's appearance and functionality:

 <div>
     <img src="Module-2-Reactive-Portfolio\assets\css\images\02-advanced-css-homework-demo.gif" width="400px"/>
 </div>